elotroalex/chiens/_texts/translation.md

 - {:.sp} The Grand Master of the University.

 - {:.pr} Glory and recognition to Toussaint Louverture, educator of the people!
-The opposite of a Villaret, happy to close down the schools of our neighbor Martinique, and declare cynically:
+The opposite of a Villaret, who eagerly closed down the schools of our neighbor, Martinique, and declared cynically:
 - {:.pr.i} "Ignorance is a necessary bond for men chained by violence or withered by prejudices."
 Here, in our free Haiti, thanks to the impetuous genius of Toussaint Louverture, the unholy system that wanted ignorance to be a policy, a police, a dogma, dies on the vine.

 - {:.sp} The Crowd.